-JSCAI will focus on SCAI’s latest clinical documents, academic research, editorials, study designs, reviews, meta-analyses, imaging and case reports, interventional techniques and innovation, and research letters.
+JSCAI focuses on SCAI’s latest clinical consensus and guideline documents, academic research, editorials, study designs, reviews, meta-analyses, hemodynamic pearls, imaging and case reports, interventional techniques and innovation, and research letters.

 Find out everything you need to know about SCAI's plans to drive quality research, improve accessibility, and broaden the impact of our evidence-led resources.

-Headed by Alexandra Lansky, MD, FSCAI, JSCAI's inaugural editorial board comprises individuals from the global interventional cardiology community widely recognized for their professional excellence, scientific rigor, and dedication to improving patient outcomes.
+Headed by Alexandra Lansky, MD, MSCAI, JSCAI's inaugural editorial board comprises individuals from the global interventional cardiology community widely recognized for their professional excellence, scientific rigor, and dedication to improving patient outcomes.

-Working across the different areas of clinical practice, they will ensure that JSCAI is a comprehensive resource, that can be relied upon to only publish content that meets the highest standards of quality.
+Working across the subspecialties of interventional cardiology, they will ensure that JSCAI is a comprehensive resource, that can be relied upon to only publish content that meets the highest standards of quality.

 Submit a manuscript

-As an open access publication, JSCAI will distribute your work online, free to readers, and without other barriers to access.
+As an open access publication, JSCAI distributes your work online, free to readers, and without other barriers to access.

 By choosing to publish your work in this way you will increase its visibility and enable everyone to apply your research to their clinical practice.

 Open access publication will also allow others to build on your research, now and in the future, fostering collaboration across our community, and accelerating progress in improving patient outcomes.